rekalogika/reconstitutor/README.md

 During the fetching of the object from the database, Doctrine will instantiate the object and hydrate `$id` and other properties that it manages.
 Then, it will be our reconstitutor's turn to handle the `$paymentReceipt` property.
+Similar things also happen when the object is persisted to the database, or removed.

 ```php
 use Rekalogika\Reconstitutor\AbstractClassReconstitutor;